benchmarkscg/blog-content/posts/iso-12100-in-practice-real-machine.md

 ---

+## <i class="bi bi-check2-square"></i> Quick self-check

+- Have you defined machine limits?
+- Do you know where the operator actually stands?
+- Have you identified the point of operation?
+- Are safeguards controlling access or just warning?

+If not, you’re not done yet.

+---

 ## <i class="bi bi-lightbulb"></i> Final thought

+At the beginning, the machine “worked”.

+Now you can see why that was never the right question.

 This is what ISO 12100 really does.
 It doesn’t give you answers.
 It gives you a way to see.